 You can use a brayer to smooth out the paper onto the wood letters, but for a project of this size, you may not find it necessary.

-(For those of you scratching your heads, a brayer is like a mini rolling pin and is often used to smooth paper onto larger surface areas when decoupaging.)
+(For those of you scratching your heads, a brayer is like a mini rolling pin and is often used to smooth the paper onto larger surface areas and remove air bubbles when decoupaging.)

 Important: To prevent the paper from ripping, do not smooth or spread the Mod Podge glue with your bare hands.